Konamiman/Nextor/docs/Nextor 3.0 Driver Migration Guide.md

 * **Watch out for the `.IDEVL` error in your old `DEV_RW`**: since Nextor 2 didn't distinguish nonexistent devices from devices that exist but are currently absent, old drivers commonly return `.IDEVL` for both; for example, for a card slot that was empty when the driver initialized.
 In Nextor 3 these are different results: `READ_WRITE` must return `.NRDY` ("not ready") when the device exists but is currently unavailable, reserving `.IDEVN` for device numbers that your driver never provides.
 The kernel is somewhat forgiving about this particular mistake (in MSX-DOS 1 mode it converts an `.IDEVN` result from `READ_WRITE` into the same "disk offline" error that `.NRDY` produces, and in MSX-DOS 2 mode the media change check reports an unavailable removable device as "not ready" before `READ_WRITE` is ever called), but don't rely on that: in MSX-DOS 2 mode, a device that isn't reported as removable, or a driver that doesn't implement the "get device status" query, will still surface `.IDEVN` ("Invalid device number") to the application instead of "Not ready".
 An easy way to get this right in the glue routine: validate the device number range yourself before calling the old `DEV_RW`, and afterwards translate an `.IDEVN` result to `.NRDY` (at that point the device number is known to be valid, so the old code can only mean "device absent").
 That's exactly what the `READ_WRITE` routine quoted above does.

+* The `_IDEVL` and `_NRDY` symbols in the code above are the driver's own `EQU`s, carried over from its Nextor 2 version (`_IDEVL equ 0B5h`, `_NRDY equ 0FCh`); the SDK instead defines these codes as `.IDEVN` and `.NRDY` in [`dos_errors.inc`](../sdk/asm/constants/dos_errors.inc).
+Keeping your old `EQU`s is perfectly fine, just don't get confused by the two spellings of the same 0B5h value.

+* "Get device status" and "get device availability" are served here by one single routine, which is safe only because the old Sunrise IDE `DEV_STATUS` always answers "available, not changed": it keeps no per-call state.
+If your old `DEV_STATUS` does track medium changes (that is, if it can answer "changed" once and "not changed" afterwards), then the two queries **must** be separated, because asking for availability is not allowed to consume the change flag: _[4.6.4.
+Device query 4: Get device availability](Nextor%203.0%20Driver%20Development%20Guide.md#464-device-query-4-get-device-availability)_ requires that the next "get device status" still reports the change.
+Serve the availability query with a presence test that doesn't touch the change tracking, or just return `RESULT_NOT_IMPLEMENTED` for it if the device is always present.

 * `CUSTOM_DRIVER_QUERY` and `CUSTOM_DEVICE_QUERY` are mandatory entries but a two-line stub satisfies them if you have nothing custom to offer.

 ### 3.6.
 Replace the direct BIOS CHPUT calls